archambaultv/sexpresso/README.md

 # What is an S-expression
 Basically, an S-expression is a special form of tree structured data.
-It is either an atom or a list of atoms and sub S-expressions.
+An S-expression object is either an atom or a list of atoms and other S-expressions.

 This datatype is the definition of an S-expression for S-expresso.